Davide-Zamboni/CSI_Complete_Guide/README.md

 # Usage
 ## 1. Sender
 If you have followed the above instructions you should simply turn on the sender and it should start.
-You can change channel and bandwith in the `services-start` and `tx_task.sh` scripts.
+You can change channel and bandwidth in the `services-start` and `tx_task.sh` scripts.
-## 2. Reciever
+## 2. Receiver
 ### CSI Clinent
-Follow the [ASUS_CSI_Client](https://github.com/Davide-Zamboni/ASUS_CSI_Client) guide to install and use the tool for the reciever.
+Follow the [ASUS_CSI_Client](https://github.com/Davide-Zamboni/ASUS_CSI_Client) guide to install and use the tool for the receiver.

 ### PCAP dump
 If you want to just have a dump of the packets in a pcap file on an external drive and extract the csi data.